The Longhorn Affair

 “Yes, well, I haven’t seen you since your mother’s funeral.
 I didn’t want to presume a familiarity.
 But I stray from the point.
 As I said, I was your father’s lawyer.
 Sheriff Bell, here in Saloma, asked me to call.
 I am sorry to tell you your father passed away Friday night.”

 Emma’s breath lodged in her throat.
 She watched the coffee cup slide from her fingers and fall to the storeroom floor.
-At the last second the lid came off, and steaming hot coffee flowed over her instep.
+At the last second, the lid came off, and steaming hot coffee flowed over her instep.
 “Oh shit!”
 Emma exclaimed as she jumped back.

 Miranda ran to fetch paper towels.
 She yelled, “It’s okay.
 It didn’t touch the paintings!”

 A buzzing coming from her phone reminded Emma her caller was still talking.
-She stepped out of her black heel, which was now filled with steaming coffee, and put the phone back to her ear.
+She stepped out of her black heel, now filled with steaming coffee, and put the phone back to her ear.
 “What was that, Uncle Malcolm?”

 In spite of Malcolm’s assurance that she didn’t need to come to Texas, she had made plane reservations on the first available flight to Dallas.
-She’d rushed back to her apartment, thrown some clothes into her carry on, and somehow gotten herself on a plane headed to Texas leaving Robert Erling, his paintings, and the possibility of a show up in the air.
+She’d rushed back to her apartment, thrown some clothes into her carry-on, and somehow gotten herself on a plane headed to Texas, leaving Robert Erling, his paintings, and the possibility of a show up in the air.